 - Coconut shell media: Micro pores have more density in coconuts shells which contain 50 % more micro-pores compared to bitumen coal.
 Are more efficient in removing contaminants that are difficult to detoxify in water.

 In other words, coconut shell media has much more quality than other activated carbon media.
 It is also renewable and can grow throughout the year compared to the wood-based media.
 And lastly, it produces much cleaner water.

 What are Charcoal Filters?

-Charcoal filters are often called carbon filters but are not always the same type of coal.
-Charcoal filters and carbon filters are the same things.
+Charcoal water filters are often called carbon filters but are not always the same type of coal.
+A charcoal water filter and carbon water filter is the same thing.
 People tend to use the term charcoal filter and mistakenly think that carbon and charcoal filters are different.